 Community Advisory Panel

-Help us reach our potential in delivering an enjoyable visitor experience and to improve access for visitors with disabilities and Black & Minority Ethnic communities.
+Help us reach our potential in delivering an enjoyable visitor experience and to improve access for all our visitors.

 - Are you passionate about the Black Country?

 - Do you enjoy learning about your local history?

 - Would you like to get involved in developing community engagement projects?